Zakaria EnikeevActing Principal Viola

 As a soloist, chamber musician and recitalist, Zakaria Enikeev has performed in the most prestigious concert halls of New York City, including Lincoln Center's Alice Tully Hall, Merkin Hall, Bargemusic and Weill Recital Hall of Carnegie Hall.

 Zakaria received his Bachelor of Music at Juilliard and his Master's Degree at Manhattan School of Music.
-He studied viola with Samuel Rhodes and Karen Dreyfus; chamber music with Charles Neidich, Seymour Lipkin and members of the Juilliard String Quartet and the Emerson String Quartet.
+He studied viola with Samuel Rhodes and Karen Dreyfus; chamber music with Charles Neidich and members of the Juilliard String Quartet and the Emerson String Quartet.

 When he isn't performing with the ASO, Zakaria is active as a studio musician in Nashville and New York.
-Mr. Enikeev enjoys teaching both violin and viola.
-He has been on the faculty of the Birmingham-Southern College and the Alabama School of Fine Arts.
+Mr. Enikeev is on the faculty at the Birmingham-Southern College.